caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-type-format-transformer.md

 The parameters being provided in the call to `SingleFileDirectoryFormat` are the name of the directory format, what we'd like to call the single file in the directory format, and what format this file will be in.
 We'll call the file in our directory format `sequence.fasta` (it can be anything, but making it descriptive helps), and it will be of the type we just defined, `SingleRecordDNAFASTAFormat`.

+This completes the code you'll need in `_types_and_formats.py`.
+Compare your code against [mine](add-artifact-class-commit) to make sure it's functionally identical.

+## Registering an Artifact Class

 At this stage, we have defined our sematic type and the formats that we'll associated with this semantic type.
 We'll now move on to registering these, so we can use them.

-## Registering an Artifact Class

-### Make type and formats publicly importable
+### Making the new type and formats publicly importable

 Next, open the `__init__.py` in the top-level directory of your module.
 For me, this will be `q2-dwq2/q2_dwq2/__init__.py`.